 Florida law restricting abortions challenged

-Reproductive health providers sued Florida Wednesday over a new law banning abortions after 15 weeks of pregnancy, one of numerous challenges to such laws passed across the country by Republican leaders in anticipation of a possible US Supreme Court ruling that would limit the procedure.
+Reproductive health providers sued Florida Wednesday over a new law banning abortions following 15 weeks of pregnancy, one of numerous challenges to such laws passed across the country by Republican leaders in anticipation of a possible US Supreme Court ruling that would limit the procedure.

 The court document filed in Tallahassee state court by Planned Parenthood and other health centers alleges that the law violates a provision of the state Constitution that guarantees people’s right to privacy, “including the right to abortion.”

-“HB 5 radically restricts the ability of Floridians to make decisions about whether or not to continue a pregnancy and have a child, in violation of their rights under the Florida Constitution,” the text states.
+“HB 5 radically restricts the ability of Floridians to make decisions regarding whether or not to continue a pregnancy and have a child, in violation of their rights under the Florida Constitution,” the text states.

 DeSantis’ office did not immediately return an email requesting comment.